AbdoBasha566/trainging-on-git-hub/Read.md

-hello my name is abdalrhman this the first project on this ropistory u see
+hello my name is abdalrhman this the first project  this ropistory u see i  will add some text here to see who adjust my file